-When you have found a provider to deliver your NDIS supports, you will need to enter into a written agreement with your provider.
+When you have found a provider to deliver your National Disability Insurance Scheme (NDIS) supports, you will need to enter into a written agreement with your provider.

-Service Agreements should be simple and set out how and when your supports will be delivered and how much they cost.
+Service agreements set out how and when your supports will be delivered

-Service Agreements are different from your NDIS plan.
-Your plan lists your NDIS supports and the long and short-term goals you have.
-A Service Agreement is about delivering those supports.
+This is considered a service agreement, which is different from your NDIS plan, as your plan only lists your NDIS supports and the long and short term goals you have.

 Your provider may work with you to develop a care or service plan that is based on your needs and the goals set out in your NDIS plan.

 When talking to your provider about your service agreement, you should bring a copy of your NDIS plan, or you can attach the copy of your NDIS plan to your service agreement.

 This will help your provider to deliver the right supports in the right way for your personal circumstances and make sure the services work towards meeting your individual goals.